zapo is built for long-lived, multi-session workloads. This page collects the operational decisions that matter once you move past a local prototype.

 WaAuthCredentialsholds the device keys — if you persist them outside the built-in store, encrypt at rest.
 (Authentication) - Never enable

-dangerous.*in production — those flags disable security checks. (config) - Pin exact versions.
+dangerous.*in production — those flags disable security checks. (config) - Versioning.